pr0v3rbs/CTF/OpenCTF/07. Runic Power/README.md

 Binary file is given.

-First, I decomplied binary file.
-And It was so simple binary.
+First, I decomplied the binary file.
+And It was a so simple binary.

 ```c
 int main(int argc, const char **argv, const char **envp)